-BASE AMOUNT
+BASE AMOUNT $_____________$100

-THIS CERTIFIES THAT [] is the registered owner of a Dollars nonassessable, fully-paid, undivided interest in Trust.
-The Trust was created pursuant to a Trust Agreement, dated as of (the ATrust Agreement@), by and between Wilmington Trust Company, as owner trustee (the AOwner Trustee@) and the holder of the Certificate (as hereinafter defined) from time to time, a summary of certain of the pertinent provisions of which is set forth below.
-Capitalized terms used herein that are not otherwise defined shall have the meanings in the Trust Agreement.
+THIS CERTIFIES THAT [_______________________________________] is the registered owner of a [_____________] One Hundred Dollars ($75)($100) nonassessable, fully-paid, fractional undivided interest in J.M.
+Owner the Trust(the ATrust@).
+The Trust was created pursuant to a Trust Agreement, dated as of [ ] November 17, 2000 (the ATrust Agreement@), by and between Wilmington Trust Company, as owner trustee (the AOwner Trustee@) and the holder of the Certificate (as hereinafter defined) from time to time, a summary of certain of the pertinent provisions of which is set forth below.
+Capitalized terms used herein that are not otherwise defined shall have the meanings ascribed thereto set forth in the Trust Agreement.

-This Certificate is the duly authorized Certificate designated as ACertificate of Beneficial Ownership@ (the A @), issued under and is subject to the terms, provisions and conditions of the Trust Agreement, to which Trust Agreement the Holder of this Certificate by virtue of its acceptance hereof assents and by which such Holder is bound.
+This Certificate is the duly authorized Certificate designated as ACertificate of Beneficial Ownership@ (the ACertificate Certificates@), issued under and is subject to the terms, provisions and conditions of the Trust Agreement, to which Trust Agreement the Holder of this Certificate by virtue of its acceptance hereof assents and by which such Holder is bound.

-Under the Trust Agreement, there will be distributed on the Final Distribution Date to the person in whose name this Certificate is registered at the close of business on the 15th day immediately preceding the Final Distribution Date (the ARecord Date@), an amount representing on the Final Distribution Date.
+Under the Trust Agreement, there will be distributed on the Final Distribution Date to the person in whose name this Certificate is registered at the close of business on the 15th day immediately preceding the Final Distribution Date (the ARecord Date@), an amount representing such Certificate Holder=s fractional undivided interest in the Certificate Base Amount to be distributed to the Certificate Holder Certificate Yield and on the Final Distribution Date, an amount equal to the Certificate Base Amount.

 The holder of this Certificate acknowledges and agrees that its rights to receive distributions in respect of this Certificate are subordinated to the rights of the Lenders to the extent described in the Trust Agreement.

-It is the intent of the Trust and the Certificate Holder that, for income and franchise tax purposes, the Trust will be treated as a security device for the repayment of amounts due to the Notes and Certificate and that the Notes and Certificate shall constitute debt of .
-The Certificate Holder, by acceptance of a Certificate, agree to treat, and to take no action inconsistent with the treatment of, the Trust as a security device for the repayment of amounts due to the Notes and Certificate and to treat, and to take no action inconsistent with the Notes and Certificate as debt of .
+It is the intent of the Trust and the Certificate Holder that, for income and franchise tax purposes, the Trust will be treated as a security device for the repayment of amounts due to the Notes and the Certificate and that the Notes and the Certificate shall constitute debt of Enron Communications the Sponsor.
+The Certificate Holder, by acceptance of a Certificate, agree to treat, and to take no action inconsistent with the treatment of, the Trust as a security device for the repayment of amounts due to the Notes and the Certificate and to treat, and to take no action inconsistent with, the Notes and the Certificate as debt of Enron Communications the Sponsor.

-The Certificate Holder, by its acceptance of the Certificate, covenants and agrees that Certificate Holder will not at any time institute against the Trust or join in any institution against the Trust of, any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any United States federal or state bankruptcy or similar law in connection with any obligations relating to this Certificate.
+The Certificate Holder, by its acceptance of the Certificate, covenants and agrees that such the Certificate Holder will not at any time institute against the Trust or join in any institution against the Trust of, any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any United States federal or state bankruptcy or similar law in connection with any obligations relating to this Certificate.

 Reference is hereby made to the further provisions of this Certificate set forth on the reverse hereof, which further provisions shall for all purposes have the same effect as if set forth at this place.